joren35/CSC171/Assignment 3/readMe.txt

 4. In the user interface there is only TWO buttons, "Generate" and "Refresh" Generate - this button generates a random inital state then solve the puzzle.
    Refresh - it is restarts the puzzle solver.
 Incase error occurse
+5. The shortest path, runtime, and number of explored nodes of both the A* and BFS are shown below.